Ju-Jitsu International Federation: Fighting

-(Male categories: -55 kg, −62 kg, −69 kg, −77 kg, −85 kg, −94 kg, +94 kg; Female categories −48 kg, −55 kg, −62 kg, −70 kg, +70 kg).
+(Male categories: −55 kg, −62 kg, −69 kg, −77 kg, −85 kg, −94 kg, +94 kg; Female categories −48 kg, −55 kg, −62 kg, −70 kg, +70 kg).

 The actual competition is divided in three phases (Parts): Part I sees the jutsukas involved in distance combat (controlled attacks with arms and legs and atemis of various nature – punches, strikes and kicks).
 Once a grab has been made the Fight enters Part II and hits are no longer allowed.

 The jutsukas try to bring one another down with various throwing techniques (and points are given according to how "clean" and effective the action was).
 Also – despite being uncommon – submission techniques as controlled strangulations and locks are allowed in part II.

 Once down on the tatamis (mats) the match enters its Part III.
 Here points are given for immobilisation techniques, controlled strangulations or levers on body joints that bring the opponent to yield.

 The winner is the Jutsuka who has accumulated most points during the fight.
-Automatic victory is assigned to the Jutsuka who gets an "Ippon" (clean action, full points) in all three Parts.
+Automatic victory is assigned to the Jutsuka who gets an "Ippon" (clean action, full points) in all three parts.
 This type of competition requires timing, agility, strength and endurance.

-Ne-Waza

-Ne-Waza (ground technique) is one of the main Jujitsu (and Judo) bases.
-The fight of two opponents starts standing.
-Punches and kicks are not allowed.
-After starting the fight the referee interrupts only in critical moments, so normally the main part of the fight takes place on the ground.
-It is the goal to win by submission with a lock on the joints or strangulation.
-During the time of 6 minutes it is possible to gain points for throws, take-downs, controlling positions and actions to gain an advantage in the fight.
-The Ne-Waza Ju-Jitsu is extremely tactical and sometimes described as the chess game of martial arts.
-This ruleset is similar to Brazilian jiu-jitsu rules.

-The contest duration is 4 minutes for cadets, 6 minutes for juniors and seniors (<=35 years) and 5 minutes for competitors from 36 years onwards.

-Sport Ju-Jitsu and the Olympic Movement

-The JJIF is a member of GAISF and IWGA, and both organizations are in close cooperation with the International Olympic Committee (IOC).
-The organisation is striving to establish Sports Ju-Jitsu as an Olympic event in the future.
+Newaza(bjj)

+In Brazilian Jiu-Jitsu, the associated competition discipline is called Ne-Waza, which is a fairly new discipline in the official JIF competition program.
+It was included in 2010, and established in the World Games 2013 in two initial categories (men -85kg and women - 70kg).

+From 2014 the competition is held in 10 weight divisions: